arishuynhvan/arishuynhvan.github.io/_posts/2017-02-08-ScreenFlow-Simple-TodoApp.md

 # STOP!

-Please check if your app looks like below before continuing:
+Please check if your app has the following features (demo below) before continuing:

+1. User can add new item to the list
+2. User can delete existing items in the list
+3. User can retrieve the exact same items from the previous session upon reopening the app (data persistence).

 ![DodingDONE v0.0.1 Demo](/images/posts/dodingDONE-v0.0.1.gif)